cookgreen/Yuris-Revenge/README.md

 OpenRA - Version: release-20180923

 ## Usage
 Run "make.cmd" and type "all" in the terminal
+Check [Wiki](https://github.com/cookgreen/yr/wiki) for more details

 ## Credit
 OpenRA - OpenRA development team